 - Open the Android Device Manager

 - Your IMEI number should be displayed along with your registered Android device.
 With this information, the authorities should be able to track down your lost or stolen phone much more quickly and easily.

 If you’ve ever synced your iPhone with iTunes – the device data including the IMEI should be visible in the iTunes settings.

 - Go to the iTunes > preferences tab if you are using a Mac, or to the edit > preferences tab on the PC version of iTunes.

 - Now, click on the devices button.
 Next, go to the Summary tab

 - Click on your phone number twice.
 Your IMEI should be visible after the second time.

-Losing your smart phone can be a stressful experience, but don’t panic.
-You can easily obtain a copy of the all-important IMEI code.
+Losing your smartphone can be a stressful experience, but don’t panic.
+You can easily obtain a copy of the all-important IMEI code, even if you don’t have access to the actual phone anymore.
 After this has been passed to your phone company and the police, you may well be able to track down the device rapidly.